Isaiah Thomas Net Worth

 Isaiah Thomas Early Life

-Isaiah Thomas was called after legendary Detroit Pistons Hall of Fame guard Isiah Thomas when he was born to James Thomas as well as Tina Baldtrip.
-James, a devoted lifetime Lakers supporter, bet with a buddy that either his team would defeat the Pistons in the 1989 Finals or he would identifier his baby Isiah Thomas, a famed Lakers rival.
-James warmed up to the term well before the Pistons prevailed in a four-game sweep, though. /
+Isaiah Thomas was named after the legendary Detroit Pistons Hall of Fame guard Isiah Thomas, by his parents James Thomas and Tina Baldtrip.
+James, a lifelong Lakers supporter, made a bet with a friend that if the Lakers lost to the Pistons in the 1989 Finals, he would name his baby Isiah Thomas, the rival player’s name.
+However, James grew fond of the name before the Pistons won the championship in a four-game sweep.

-His mother agreed to it as long as it was spelled according to the Bible.
-He was reared in Tacoma, Washington, where he was born.
-He was given the nicknames “Bighead” (or Head) by his father as well as “Zeke” by his mother, both based on Isiah Thomas.
+Isaiah’s mother agreed to the name as long as it was spelled according to the Bible.
+He was born and raised in Tacoma, Washington.
+He was given the nicknames “Bighead” or “Head” by his father and “Zeke” by his mother, both based on Isiah Thomas.

-Thomas had been a junior basketball player for the varsity squad at Curtis High and had averaged 31.2 points per contest.
-On April 20, 2006, he announced his decision to enroll with the University of Washington by calling a news briefing.
+During his time in high school, Thomas showcased his basketball skills as a junior player on the varsity squad at Curtis High, averaging an impressive 31.2 points per game.
+On April 20, 2006, he announced his decision to enroll at the University of Washington during a news briefing.

 Collage Career

-Nate Robinson, a previous standout for the Washington Huskies, gave Thomas permission to wear his No. 2 jersey.
-Thomas made 9 out of 12 field goals in an exhibition match against Western Washington, scoring 27 points.
-On December 30, 2008, he surpassed his season high with 27 points in an 81-67 victory over Morgan State at home.
-His previous high was 19 points, which he had scored in a 74-51 drubbing of Florida International on November 20.
+Nate Robinson, a former standout for the Washington Huskies, gave Isaiah Thomas permission to wear his No. 2 jersey.
+Thomas had an impressive start, scoring 27 points by making 9 out of 12 field goals in an exhibition match against Western Washington.
+On December 30, 2008, he surpassed his season high with 27 points in an 81-67 victory over Morgan State at home, surpassing his previous high of 19 points in a game against Florida International on November 20.

-As a true freshman, Thomas had averages of 15.5 points, 2.6 assists, as well as 3.0 rebounds per contest.
-The Pac-10 Freshman of the Year award went to him.
-His numbers increased to 16.9 points, 3.2 assists, as well as 3.9 rebounds per game as a sophomore.
-He was chosen for the All-Pac-10 first team.
+As a true freshman, Thomas had notable averages of 15.5 points, 2.6 assists, and 3.0 rebounds per game.
+He was recognized for his outstanding performance by receiving the Pac-10 Freshman of the Year award.
+In his sophomore year, Thomas continued to excel with increased numbers, averaging 16.9 points, 3.2 assists, and 3.9 rebounds per game.
+He was selected for the All-Pac-10 first team.

-In his junior year, Thomas was once more chosen to the first team All-Pac-10.
-In the Pac-10 tournament’s final game against Arizona on March 12, 2011, Thomas led the Huskies with 28 points and the game-winning buzzer-beater in overtime.
-In his junior year, he was one of the top ten finalists for the Bob Cousy Award.
-Thomas gave notice of his intent to enter the NBA draught on March 31, 2011, foregoing his last year of collegiate eligibility.
+During his junior year, Thomas once again earned a spot on the All-Pac-10 first team.
+In the final game of the Pac-10 tournament against Arizona on March 12, 2011, Thomas led the Huskies with 28 points, including a game-winning buzzer-beater in overtime.
+His impressive performance in his junior year also led to him being named one of the top ten finalists for the Bob Cousy Award.

 Isaiah Thomas Personal Life